 - GU supplies and flavors will vary.
 If you are dependent on nutrition supplements like these, be sure to carry your own.

-- Medical assistance will be available at all Relay exchange areas and most fluid stations as well as the finish line.
+- Medical assistance provided by UC Davis Children’s Hospital will be available at all Relay exchange areas and most fluid stations as well as the finish line.